 raise ValueError("Internal URL")

-Restrict protocols: Only http:// and https://.
-Block file://, gopher://.
+Restrict the protocols to http:// and https://.
+Block file://, gopher://, and friends.